OpenEvalProject/evals/manuscripts/elife-92841/v1/manuscript.md

 ## Materials and methods

-## Data collection and tumor purity-related genes (TPGs) selection
+### Data collection and tumor purity-related genes (TPGs) selection

 The RNA-Sequence and clinical data of GSE53786 and GSE32918 datasets were downloaded from GEO database.
 The first gene symbols of GSE53786 datasets were retained when one probe detected multiple genes.
 Average expression value of genes in each dataset were calculated and used when one gene was detected by multiple probes.
 Tumor purity was assessed by ESTIMATE (Estimation of Stromal and Immune cells in Malignant Tumor tissues using Expression data) algorithm (Yoshihara et al., 2013) and then its correlation with genes expression was analyzed.
 The genes with | r |≥0.5 and p-value <0.05 was defined as the TPGs (Figure 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/92841/elife-92841-fig1-v1.jpg)

-## TPGs function analysis
+### TPGs function analysis

 Gene Ontology (GO) and Kyoto Encyclopedia of Genes and Genomes (KEGG) analyses were executed to analyze the biological processes, cellular components, molecular functions, and pathways related to the TPGs.
 The statistical significance was considered as p.adjust <0.05.

 The protein-protein interactions (PPI) analysis was utilized to investigate the interaction among TPGs, and those with interactive confidence greater than 0.90 on the STRING platform (version 11.5) were selected to establish an interaction network with Cytoscape software (version 3.8.2).

-## Prognostic model
+### Prognostic model

 The prognostic model was constructed with ‘survival’ package in R (version 4.1.3).
 The genes enrolled in this model was selected among the prognostic and PPI hub TPGs by function ‘step’ in ‘survival’ package, which can optimize the model.
-The prognostic model was represented by riskScore = ∑i=1ngene expressioni ×coefi  .
+The prognostic model was represented by riskScore = $\sumi=1ngene expression_{i} \timescoef_{i} $ .

-## Clinical specimens and follow-up
+### Clinical specimens and follow-up

 190 patients from the Cancer Hospital Chinese Academy of Medical Sciences, the CHCAMS cohort, were enrolled in this study (Supplementary file 1).
 All patients received surgery or biopsy during September, 2010 and September, 2020, and then standard follow-ups were carried out until March, 2023.
 The overall survival (OS) was defined as the interval between the operation and death or the last follow-up.
 The specimens from the CHCAMS cohort were used for immunohistochemistry assay.

-## IHC
+### IHC

 Paraffin-embedded DLBCL tissues of CHCAMS Cohort were used for immunohistochemistry (IHC).
 After de-paraffinization and hydration, heat-induced method was performed for antigen retrieval.
 Primary antibody of VCAN (AB177480, 1:100, Abcam, USA), CD3G (AB134096, 1:1000, Abcam, USA), C1QB (AB92508, 1:50, Abcam, USA), CD68 (303565, 1:1000, Abcam, USA), CD4 (ZM-0418, ZSGB-BIO, China), CD8 (ZA-0508, ZSGB-BIO, China), CD206(24595 S, 1:400, CST, USA), and CD32(15625–1-AP, 1:1000, proteintech, China) was incubated at 4 °C overnight.
 Sections were washed with TBS-T buffer, and then incubated with secondary antibody, and finally stained with DAB.
 The quantitative analysis of the slices was conducted by QuPath-0.4.3.
 VCAN and C1QB were assessed by H-score, and CD3G, CD68, CD4, CD8, CD206, CD32 were assessed as the ratio of the corresponding positive cells among all cells.

-## Drug sensitivity prediction
+### Drug sensitivity prediction

 Drug sensitivity prediction was conducted utilizing ‘oncoPredict’ packages in R 4.1.3.
 The drug sensitivity data was collected from Genomics of Drug Sensitivity in Cancer (GDSC).
 The drugs that was analyzed in this study was selected according to clinical practice or clinical trials searched in Pubmed.

-## Statistical analysis
+### Statistical analysis

 Data in this study was shown in the form of mean ± SEM.
 Correlation between two variates was determined with Spearman analysis.
 Kaplan–Meier (K–M) curve and Log rank test were used for survival analysis.
 The cut-offs of survival analysis were provided by X-tile.
 The independent risk factor analysis was performed with Cox regression analysis.
 Receiver operating characteristic (ROC) curve was used for test the efficacy of prognostic model.
-The clinicopathological characteristics difference analysis was conducted with χ2 test, Fisher’s exact test, or Wilcoxon rank sum test.
+The clinicopathological characteristics difference analysis was conducted with $χ^{2}$ test, Fisher’s exact test, or Wilcoxon rank sum test.
 The drug sensitivity scores were compared with the Wilcoxon rank sum test.
 In this study, p<0.05 were considered statistically significant.

 ## Results

-## Tumor purity-related genes were correlated with extracellular matrix organization and immune response
+### Tumor purity-related genes were correlated with extracellular matrix organization and immune response

 Based on GSE53786 dataset, we first assessed the tumor purity of DLBCL, which ranged from 17.2 to 67.4% (Figure 2A).
 In order to screen out the TPGs, we then analyzed the correlation between genes expression and tumor purity.
 According to the thresholds mentioned above, 642 genes were identified as TPGs, among which 31 genes were positively correlated with tumor purity, while 611 genes were negatively correlated with it (Figure 2B).
 In addition, tumor purity did have influence on the prognosis of DLBCL patients, which showed that patients with high tumor purity had lower OS rates than those with low tumor purity (Figure 2C, p=0.025).